A uniform lower bound on the norms of hyperplane projections of spherical polytopes: Introduction

 We can say that the result above quantifies the original result of Bosznay and Garay (in the hyperplane setting) in two different ways.
 It gives a uniform lower bound on the norms of projections, but it also estimates the measure of the spherical polytopes with given number of vertices, which satisfy it.
-In the three-dimensional case, the estimate on the norm can be strengthened to $1 + cN^{-24}$, with some explicit constant $c>0$ -- see Remark \ref{3d}.
-Actually, for an arbitrary fixed dimension $n \geq 3$ and any fixed $\varepsilon>0$, the lower bound of $1 + c_n N^{-8n-6}$ can be improved to $1 + c_{n, \varepsilon}N^{-4n-3-\varepsilon}$.
-See Remark \ref{asymptotics} for further details.
-We also note, that even if we work with random polytopes, our methods are different than those from previously mentioned papers \cite{gluskin2}, \cite{latala}, \cite{szarek}.
+In the three-dimensional case, this gives an estimate of $1 + cN^{-36}$ for some explicit constant $c>0$ -- see Remark \ref{3d}.
+We note, that even if we work with random polytopes, our methods are different than those from previously mentioned papers \cite{gluskin2}, \cite{latala}, \cite{szarek}.
 This may stem from the fact that the hyperplane case seems to be rather dissimilar to the case of projections with the rank depending linearly on $n$.
 In particular, we do not rely on some more advanced variants of the concentration of measure, but we use only basic probabilistic tools, such as Markov's inequality.
-However, we do rely on some more involved results concernerning the random polytopes and some of them were developed recently.
-Let us also remark, that we took some care, to keep all constants appearing in our estimates as explicit as possible.
+Let us also remark, that we took some care, to keep all constants appearing in our estimates as explicit as possible, but in some instances they were estimated rather crudely, in order to keep the results clearer.

 Since we consider polytopes approximating the unit sphere very well, the corresponding norm is close to the Euclidean norm and we are working rather locally around it.
 Therefore, as the orthogonal projection has norm $1$, it is not reasonable to expect that our results will yield an optimal lower bound on the constant $\rho_n^H$.
 By taking $N=n^{4n}$ in Theorem \ref{twrandom} we get a lower bound